PandaFoss/CatLover/README.md

 > A _prrrfect_ combination of pastel colors for all your things!

+### Disclaimer: CatLover is in an early stage of development.
+This document may change at any time without notice.

 ## Color Palette

 Name    | Hex       | RGB           | HSL           | ![Color Picker](assets/eyedropper.png)